ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 You can now check whether Redis works.

-For example, `ddev redis-cli MONITOR` outputs such as `"SETEX" "ezp:`, `"MGET" "ezp:`, `"SETEX" "PHPREDIS_SESSION:`, `"GET" "PHPREDIS_SESSION:`, etc. while navigating into the website, in particular the Back Office.
+For example, the `ddev redis-cli MONITOR` command returns outputs such as `"SETEX" "ezp:`, `"MGET" "ezp:`, `"SETEX" "PHPREDIS_SESSION:`, `"GET" "PHPREDIS_SESSION:`, etc. while navigating into the website, in particular the Back Office.

 See [Redis commands](https://redis.io/commands/) for more details such as information about the [`MONITOR`](https://redis.io/commands/monitor/) command used in the previous example.